orbatschow/kubepost/docs/getting-started.md

 requires a label to be useful.
 Whenever we create another kubepost resource at a later point we can reference the instance above via the label and kubepost will connect to the configured PostgreSQL instance.

-A more detailed explanation of the `Instance` resource can be found within the [instance](instance.md) documentation.
+A more detailed specification of the `Instance` resource can be found within the [instance](instance.md) documentation.

 ## Role